sevnx/Chess-CPP/README.md

 ## Known Issues

 - Castling implementation can be improved (check in King class), hard coded scenario that doesn't reflect the game
-- Checkmate can be weird at times
-- No tests

 ## Roadmap